JGM01/Web-calculator/README.md

 # 🧮 ASP.NET Blazor Calculator 🚀
 This repository contains a web-based calculator application developed using C# and ASP.NET Blazor.
 It's designed to reinforce testing concepts and provide valuable coding practice.

-## 📚 Features
-- Comprehensive Calculator Logic: Perform basic floating-point calculations on double and single operands.
-- Unit Testing: Achieved 100% coverage of the calculation methods using the AAA pattern and the UnitOfWork_StateUnderTest_ExpectedBehavior naming convention.
-- End-to-End Testing: Automated UI testing using Playwright scripts.
-- Documentation: Detailed README.md for setup, testing, and development instructions.
-- Video Demonstration: A 5-to-8-minute video showcasing the application, testing, and coverage.

 ## 🛠️ Getting Started
 ### Prerequisites
 - .NET SDK: Ensure you have the .NET SDK installed.
 Download it from the .NET official website.
-- Visual Studio or Visual Studio Code: For a rich development experience, install Visual Studio or Visual Studio Code.

 ### 📦 Installation
 Clone the Repository:
 ```bash